harrypotter0/Django_Budget_application/README.md

-## Polling Application Django
+## Budget Application Django
-It has been made just to show the bare bones of a working Django project.
+Budget Application for some project with all the backend part implemented in Django and front-end uses Materialize CSS and JS.

 # How to get started?